pavan-kalyan47/Credit_Cartd-_Fraud_Detection/README.md

 #### Scalable Solution: Designed to handle large volumes of transactional data efficiently.

 # Dataset
-#### The dataset was sourced from Kaggle: Credit Card Fraud Transaction Data.
+#### The dataset was sourced from Kaggle: [Credit Card Fraud Transaction Data].
 It includes features such as transaction amount, merchant category, type of card, and more.

 # Preprocessing Steps
 #### Data Cleaning: Removed unnecessary columns and handled null values.